renatolinsdigital/python-quickstart/README.md

 * Exit virtual environments with `exit`.
 * Run `pipenv install` in the project directory to establish a virtual environment and download project's dependencies.

+10) Using `requirements.txt` alongside Pipenv:

+Although your project is managed with Pipenv, you may still want to run `pip freeze > requirements.txt` to export the current list of installed packages along with their versions to a __requirements.txt__ file.
+This can be beneficial for sharing your project with individuals who do not use Pipenv or for deployment on platforms that rely on __requirements.txt__ for package installation.

+It's possible for your virtual environment created with Pipenv to have 'ghost dependencies,' which can lead to unnecessary entries in the requirements.txt file.
+If you encounter this issue, you can take the following steps:

+* Save your `Pipfile` (or its content) in a safe location to preserve your project's dependencies.
+* Exit the virtual environment using `exit`, and delete it with `pipenv --rm` to remove the existing environment entirely.
+* Create and activate a new virtual environment with Pipenv using `pipenv --python 3` followed by `pipenv shell`.
+* Update the Pipfile with any specific package versions or configurations required for your project.
+* Install the dependencies specified in the updated Pipfile using `pipenv install`.
+* Finally, generate a clean __requirements.txt__ file by running `pip freeze > requirements.txt` to reflect the current state of your dependencies in the new virtual environment.

+Following these steps helps ensure that you start with a clean and well-defined virtual environment, without any unnecessary or unwanted dependencies, and generate an accurate __requirements.txt__ file for sharing or deployment purposes.